Passive vulnerability assessment is a fairly new concept, and it will be interesting to see if it takes hold. The

 No service window.
 Because you are not physically affecting the network, you have much more flexibility in scheduling tests and can run them virtually at all times.

 Living VA.
 It is one thing to be aware of vulnerabilities on your network, it is another thing to put that knowledge in the context of how your network operates and how the traffic flows.
-Two hosts that look identical on a
+Two hosts that look identical on a traditional VA report will look markedly different from the perspective of passive VA if one host receives 1,000 times the traffic of the other.
+The extra knowledge can only help in making the remediation decisions.

 Does passive vulnerability assessment have disadvantages?
 One huge problem, it is not as accurate as traditional VA, nor can it ever be.
 It is simply impossible to count on production traffic uncovering all of the potential vulnerabilities lying dormant on a network.
 A fast moving worm like SQL Slammer, for example, exploited desktop SQL Servers that no one was aware of and that would not have showed up in a passive VA report.
 Attacks by definition are anomalous events and you may not be able to infer enough of your weaknesses by looking at normal network traffic.